ten-protocol/ten-documentation/docs/architecture/interaction-with-ethereum.md

 - **Competing Forks**: If multiple forks are detected, finality is suspended on all forks, and withdrawals are halted.
 The protocol has mechanisms to address such scenarios and ensure user satisfaction.

-## Ten Public Events
+## TEN Public Events

-- **Use Cases**: Ethereum applications can utilize Ten for tasks like organizing fair lotteries or publishing poker game results, which require data originating in L2 to be final.
+- **Use Cases**: Ethereum applications can utilize TEN for tasks like organizing fair lotteries or publishing poker game results, which require data originating in L2 to be final.

-- **Public Events**: Applications within Ten can emit special "Public Events".
+- **Public Events**: Applications within TEN can emit special "Public Events".
 Once these events reach finality, they are exposed to external contracts on Ethereum L1.